girlbossceo/conduwuit/DIFFERENCES.md

 ### list of features, bug fixes, etc that conduwuit does that upstream does not:

-- Has a working CI/CD for tests, codebase warnings (rustc and clippy), caching, and build (still need to output artifacts with build variants)
 - Fixed every single clippy (default lints) and rustc warnings, including some that were performance related or potential safety issues / unsoundness
 - Has dependabot and significantly updates all dependencies possible
-- Uses upstream reqwest instead of super old fork (via upstream MR)
 - Uses proper argon2 crate instead of questionable rust-argon2 crate
 - Improved and cleaned up logging (less noisy dead server logging, registration attempts, more useful troubleshooting logging, etc)
 - Attempts and interest in removing extreme and unnecessary panics/unwraps/expects that can lead to denial of service or such (upstream and upstream contributors want this unusual behaviour for some reason)